Skip to content

-After a major website redevelopment in 2008-2009, a substantial duplication of materials between the WA state section of the HealthInfoNet site and the WAIHPN website resulted.
-As a consequence of these changes, the format and use of the WAIHPN has since developed to function as one single web resource for people working, studying or interested in various Indigenous health issues by combining up-to-date web-based information and materials through the WA state section with the networking facility supported through the WAIHPN yarning place.
-This decision was made in consultation with the Western Australian Department of Health's Office of Aboriginal Health, who enables the operation of the WAIHPN, to continue and develop through their ongoing support by way of special funds, for which the HealthInfoNet is most grateful.
+After a major website redevelopment in 2008-2009, a substantial duplication of materials between the WA State section of the HealthInfoNet site and the WAIHPN website resulted.
+As a consequence of these changes, the format and use of the WAIHPN has since developed to function as one single web resource for people working, studying or interested in various Indigenous health issues by combining up-to-date web-based information and materials through the WA State section with the networking facility supported through the WAIHPN yarning place.
+This decision was made in consultation with the Western Australian Department of Health's Aboriginal Health Division, who enables the operation of the WAIHPN, to continue and develop through their ongoing support by way of special funds, for which the HealthInfoNet is most grateful.

 The WAIHPN yarning place provides electronic services to encourage information sharing and collaboration among the range of people involved in addressing Indigenous health promotion in WA.
 The ultimate goal of the WAIHPN yarning place is to improve the health of Indigenous Western Australians by enabling Indigenous and non-Indigenous people with an interest in Indigenous health promotion to share information, knowledge and experience - even when they live in different regions, come from different sectors (such as health, education and justice), and work for different organisations.